stormpath/stormpath-framework-spec/email-verification.md

 ### <a name="uri"></a> uri

-This is the URI portion of an entire URL that our library will attach an interceptor to for GET requests.
+This is URI is what we'll attach an interceptor to for GET and POST requests.

 <a href="#top">Back to Top</a>

 ### <a name="nextUri"></a> nextUri

 Where to send the user after successful verification.
-This is where we'll send the user after showing them a confirmation message for 5 seconds.

 <a href="#top">Back to Top</a>

-## <a name="GET_Error_Handling"></a> GET Error Handling
+## <a name="GET_ERROR_HANDLING"></a> GET Error Handling

 This describes how we handle the response for the `uri` controller after the user has arrived at our site with an `spToken` URL parameter.

-If the `spToken` is invalid, we'll render a failure view to the user which contains a link to another page where a user can optionally resend their verification email to themselves.
+If the `spToken` query parameter is invalid, we'll render a failure view to the user which contains a form that:

+- Displays an error message, and
+- Allows a user to enter their email address to resend the verification email to themselves.

 If the request is `Accept: application/json`, the response should be a JSON object of the format `{ error: String  }` where String is a user-friendly